 A formidable appellate litigator, Kathi Giddings has represented companies in numerous high-stakes civil and administrative appeals and bar ethics issues in state and federal courts nationwide.
-She was recently named a "Lawyer of the Year" for Appellate Practice by Best Lawyers in America and is ranked one of the "Top 250 Women in Litigation in the United States" by Benchmark Litigation.
-Chambers USA notes that "peers are quick to praise her intelligent approach to matters" and her "significant experience in issues affecting the insurance industry."
+She has twice been named "Lawyer of the Year" for Appellate Practice by Best Lawyers in America and is ranked one of the "Top 250 Women in Litigation in the United States" by Benchmark Litigation.
+Chambers USA notes that she "is regarded as one of the premier appellate attorneys in Florida" and "peers describe hear as 'very prominent' and an 'excellent lawyer.'"

 Kathi's diverse appellate work ranges from a sanctions appeal arising out of an oil and gas venture, in which claimed damages were $1.15 billion, to one disputing the legality of the Florida Department of Revenue's statewide tax on commercial leasehold improvements.
 Kathi has represented market leaders from numerous sectors in appellate matters, including satellite television, retail, insurance, real estate, and healthcare.